Types of Spices in India

 Coriander helps to lower LDL and increase HDL, maintains blood pressure, assists liver functions and promotes gut health.
 It has some powerful antioxidant properties that can fight against some particular type of malignant tumors, like lung cancer.
 Its strong anti-inflammatory feature has proven to be useful in arthritis.

-5. Red Chili: Chili is actually a fruit that belongs to the plant family named Capsicum.
+Chili is actually a fruit that belongs to the plant family named Capsicum.
 Once Chili is ripened, it goes through a drying process and the color becomes red, hence the name.
 Like many other spices, it can be used as a whole in many recipes or can be grounded further to make a powdered form to be used separately or part of multiple spice mixes.
 Red chili is known for its unique pungent flavor and taste that closely matches with black pepper.
 Unlike other cuisines worldwide, red chili is more prevalent in Indian cuisine than black pepper.

 Although red chili is an integral part of Indian cuisine, it has various medicinal applications as well.
 It helps to maintain good digestive health and promotes red blood cell production.
 Above all, it has an abundance of vitamin C which is a crucial nutrient in order to prevent various diseases and plays a vital role to build a strong immune system.

-6. Ginger: Ginger is another widespread spice that is being used in many regular Indian dishes since time unknown.
-It’s the root of the ginger plant that we use as a spice, and this plant was primarily originated from some regions of Asia before spreading in many other parts of the world.
+Ginger is another widespread spice that is being used in many regular Indian dishes since time unknown.
+It’s the root of the ginger plant that we use as a spice, and this plant was primarily originated from some regions of Asia before spreading to many other parts of the world.
 Ginger can be used as fresh, dried, or grounded, and apart from cooking, it is also used in making confectionaries, sauces, carbonated drinks, cocktails, and many more – thanks to its strikingly hot and spicy flavor, yet a mild sweet taste.